‘Can You Shoot Bismuth Through A Full Choke?’ And Other Questions You Want Answered About Non-Toxic Shot

 “If people aren’t experimenting to see what works best and patterning their guns, they’re doing a disservice,” he says.
 “In the worst-case scenario, they end up crippling animals.
 A lot of times, people have a brand loyalty or certain constriction and brand of choke they like, and when they change shells, they don’t change the choke.”

-When experimenting with loads and chokes, Turner looks for even, consistent patterns.
+When experimenting with loads and chokes, Vickers looks for even, consistent patterns.
 If a combination produces a pattern with lots of holes, go back to the drawing board.

 Consider The Situation